swashata/wca-wpackio-2018-talk/script.md

 to render our application in a particular DOM node.

 [show index.html]
-This DOM node, along with our scripts are all written in the `index.html` file, which serves our app.
+This DOM node, along with our scripts are all linked in the `index.html` file, which serves our app.

 Here you can see, we are expecting a file from `dist/bundle.js` and webpack is going to generate that for us.

-So it is time we go and tell webpack, hey I want you to compile this `app.js` files and make sure it somehow has all the dependencies it needs.
+So it is time we go and tell webpack, hey I want you to compile this `app.js` files and make sure somehow it has all the dependencies it needs.

 [show webpack.config.js]
 To do that, we create a file called `webpack.config.js` at the root of the project and define the `entry`.
 We also mention the output filename and where to put the file.

-We do need to tell webpack, which other `loaders` it needs to handle the imports.
+We do need to tell webpack, which other `loaders` it needs, to handle the imports.
 For javascript we have told webpack to use `babel-loader`, which in turn is going to use `babel`.
 For CSS or SASS, we are going to use these three loaders in this particular order.